 Accessing Student Records: A parent may review his or her child's records.
+These records include:

+- attendance records,

+- disciplinary records,

+- test scores.

+grades.

+counseling records,

+psychological records,

+other medical records,

-These records include: attendance records, test scores, grades, disciplinary records, counseling records, psychological records, applications for admission, health and immunization information, other medical records, teacher and school counselor evaluations, reports of behavioral patterns, records relating to assistance provided for learning difficulties, including information collected regarding any intervention strategies used with your child, as the term intervention strategy is defined by law, state assessment instruments that have been administered to your child, and teaching materials and tests used in your child's classroom.
+- applications for admission, - health and immunization information, - reports of behavioral patterns, teacher and school counselor evaluations, - state assessment instruments that have been administered to your child - teaching materials and tests used in your child's classroom, and - records relating to assistance provided for learning difficulties, including information collected regarding any intervention strategies used with your child, as the term intervention strategy is defined by law.